apiaryio/apiaryio.github.com/_posts/2013-02-19-New-API-Blueprint-Format-Basics.md

 		{ "message" : "Hello World" }

 	---

+As you can see the `@` sign denotes URI parameter while `@.` stands for local scope parameters.
+Also in this example we have used MongoDB - style [dot notation](http://docs.mongodb.org/manual/core/document/#dot-notation) for reaching into a JSON object.

 ## Multiple requests and responses
 Occasionally it may be a good design to have an endpoint that accepts multiple different requests.
 Far more common situation is that an endpoint will offer more than one response.
 New Format is built with that in mind.